Skip to main content

 Beautiful Components, Missing Security

 v0 by Vercel is excellent at generating UI components.
-It produces clean, accessible, well-structured Next.js code with shadcn/ui and Tailwind CSS.
-But v0 is a UI generation tool, not a security tool, and that distinction matters when you ship to production.
+It produces clean, accessible React code with proper TypeScript types and Tailwind styling.
+But it is fundamentally a component generator, not an application security tool.

 Common Vulnerabilities in v0 Projects